GNU ELPA - jinx

 Jinx can be installed from GNU ELPA or MELPA directly with package-install.

-Jinx requires libenchant.
-Enchant library is a required dependency for Jinx to compile its module at install time.
-If pkgconf or pkg-config is available when installing Jinx, Jinx will use it to locate libenchant.
+Most importantly your Emacs must be compiled with dynamic module support.
+Jinx requires libenchant, which is needed to compile the native module at install time.
+If pkgconf or pkg-config is available, Jinx will use it to locate libenchant during installation.
 Depending on your BSD or Linux distribution you have to install different packages:

 • Debian, Ubuntu: libenchant-2-dev, pkgconf